TeamGloomy/TeamGloomy.github.io/pages/mydoc/custom.md

 ## Unsupported GCodes

 M350 - For many of the drivers used on the supported board, the microstepping is controlled by hardware (e.g. by installing certain jumpers).
-This is only supported by TMC22XX drivers set in UART mode.
+This is only supported by TMC22XX and TMC5160 drivers set in UART/SPI mode.

-M915 - Stall detection is now supported on the SKR v1.3, SKR v1.4, SKR E3 Turbo, SKR GTR, SKR Pro, fly-CDY, fly-E3 and MKS SGen L v1 and v2 when using TMC2209 or TMC2226 drivers
+M915 - Stall detection is now supported on the SKR v1.3, SKR v1.4, SKR 2, SKR E3 Turbo, SKR GTR, SKR Pro, SKR-RRF-E3, Fly-CDY, Fly-E3, Fly-E3-Pro and MKS SGen L v1 and v2 when using TMC2209, TMC2226 or TMC5160 drivers

 ## Additional Meta Information
 Version 3.01 and upwards of RRF includes support for conditional gcode.
 It does this through [meta commands](https://duet3d.dozuki.com/Wiki/GCode_Meta_Commands) and querying data stored in the [object model](https://duet3d.dozuki.com/Wiki/Object_Model_of_RepRapFirmware).